johnwcowan/harlan/spec/02A-Character-Set.md

 The 55-character subset is considered obsolete in 2020.
 Only the ASCII repertoire is needed to write code.

-Literal strings can contain any character except those of the Cc general character class.
+Literal strings and constants can contain any character except those of the Cc general character class.
+There are escape sequences that represent all characters in literal strings.